-In keeping with our mission to assist students developing a healthy life, our daily school schedule differs from traditional schools with the integration of our athletic curriculum where children get 30-60 minutes of exercise a day for four days a week.
+In keeping with our mission to assist students developing a healthy life, our daily school schedule differs from traditional schools with the integration of our athletic curriculum where children get 30-60 minutes of exercise a day for four days a week, depending on grade level.
 The fitness program block will be staggered by grade level so that there are typically no more than three small groups at a time in the athletic facility.

-For an example of an individual teachers schedule, please see Appendix B.
+For an example of an individual teacher's schedule, please see Appendix B.